Frequently Asked Questions

-Q. Why do the modules cost extra?
+Q. Why do the courses cost extra?

 A. A survey of NASC members produced a consensus that most CSEE training should be held in conjuction with our existing meeting schedule.
 Thus, stipends and travel expenses must be provided to our presenters.

-Q. How often are modules held?
+Q. How often are courses offered?